chazelton331/socialsensor-multimedia-analysis/README.md

 Contains a set of analysis processes on streams of incoming media items.

 <h2>Counters</h2>
 <p> Counters is a set of services that executed periodically by extending the class TimeTask of Java.
-In the package <b>eu.socialsensor.framework.multimedia.counters</b> there are four counters for counting contributors, domains, tags and items.
+In the package <b>eu.socialsensor.framework.multimedia.counters</b> there are four counters for counting contributors, domains and tags
+by submiting map/reduce jobs in mongodb.

 </p>